Parental Responsibilities in Canada

 Finding a School Near You

-If you decide to live in Otterburne or on the Providence campus you can send your children to either St. Pierre-Jolys if you want them instructed in French or to Niverville if you want your children instructed in English.
+If you decide to live in Otterburne or on the Providence campus you can send your children to either St. Pierre-Jolys (French instruction), or to Niverville (English instruction).
 There is school bus transportation provided from both the Otterburne townsite and the Providence Campus to Niverville and to St. Pierre-Jolys.
-To help you find a school and assist in your children’s enrollment the Providence International Student Services Coordinator is at your service.
+To help you find a school and assist in your children’s enrollment please speak with the International Student Services Coordinator.

 Immigration Requirements for Children to Attend School